-- 143. (1) The regional manager or a forest officer authorized by him may seize one or more of the following: - timber, lumber, veneer, plywood, pulp, newsprint, special forest products, wood residue and chattels on which the Crown has a lien under section 141 (1) (d); - timber removed from land in contravention of section 65 (1); (c) timber that, on reasonable and probable grounds, he believes - (i) has not been scaled under section 73 and is in the course of transit outside the Province, or - is in course of transit outside the Province in con- - travention of section 135, or, is mixed with timber to which paragraph (a) or (b) or subparagraph (i) or (ii) applies; or sold by the Crown at a public auction.
+143. (1) The regional manager or a forest officer authorized by him may seize one or more of the following:

+(a) timber, lumber, veneer, plywood, pulp, newsprint, special forest products, wood residue and chattels on which the Crown has a lien under section 141 (1) (d);

+(b) timber removed from land in contravention of section 65 (1);

+(c) timber that, on reasonable and probable grounds, he believes

+(i) has not been scaled under section 73 and is in the course of transit outside the Province:

+(ii) is in course of transit outside the Province in contravention of section 135; or

+(iii) is mixed with timber to which paragraph (a) or (b) or subparagraph (i) or (ii) applies; or

-(d) a boat, barge, or other vessel, or a truck, trailer, or railcar in which is found, or that is towing, timber to which paragraph (a), (b), or (c) applies.
+(d) a boat, barge or other vessel, truck, trailer or railcar in which is found, or that is towing, timber to which paragraph (a), (b) or (c) applies.